nasa-gibs/mrf/doc/MUG.md

 ## Dealing with large MRF index files
 MRF efficiently scales to very large areas.
 For example it is common to have MRFs that cover a whole planet at very high resolution, such as the [5m Mars CTX mosaic](http://astro.arcgis.com/CTX/index.html) or even larger.
 MRF is also great for storing sparse datasets, where very few ares have actual data.
-The size of the index file component of an
+The virtual size of the index file component of an
 MRF does not depend on the amount on data stored but instead is proportional to the number of possible tiles.
-This is usually not a problem when the MRF is stored on a file system, since the MRF makes good use of file system holes, which are areas of a file that contain no data.
-It can become a problem when copying data to a different location, or on storage systems that do not support sparse files, AWS S3 for example.
+This is usually not a problem when the MRF is stored on a file system, since the MRF makes good use of file system holes, which are areas of a sparse file that contain no data.
+This means that the actual storage used may be much smaller than the virtual file size.
+This feature can become a problem when transferring data to a different location, or on storage systems that do not support sparse files, AWS S3 for example.
 The recommended way to handle such sparse MRF index files is to use the [MRF can](https://github.com/nasa-gibs/mrf/blob/master/mrf_apps/can.cpp) utility.
-It can convert the sparse index into a compact form and then extract it back to a sparse file when needed.
+It can convert the sparse index into a dense form (canned) and then extract it back to a sparse file when needed.
+The canned form of an index can be compressed further with any generic utility such as zip or gzip.
-While the MRF GDAL driver cannot access an MRF with a canned (compact) index, the [mod_mrf](https://github.com/lucianpls/mod_mrf) tile handler can serve tiles from an MRF with a canned index.
+While the MRF GDAL driver itself cannot access an MRF with a canned index, the [mod_mrf](https://github.com/lucianpls/mod_mrf) tile handler does serve tiles from an MRF with a canned index.

 ## Single LERC data MRF
 The MRF driver recognizes and reads a LERC and LERC1 compressed file.
 This type of file behaves as a read-only single tile MRF